MalkarovPark/IndustrialKit/README.md

 ### Controls <a name="controls"></a>

-Manual performing of a **means of labor** is carried out using controls that directly define the state of robotic devices and their representation within the `Workspace`.
+Manual performing of a **means of production** is carried out using controls that directly define the state of robotic devices and their representation within the `Workspace`.

 ### PositionControl <a name="position-control"></a>